-Voters line up at Gender Road Christian Church on Tuesday.
-Photo by Susan Tebben
+Voters line up at Gender Road Christian Church in 2020.
+Photo by Susan Tebben, OCJ.

 While election protection groups reported no major issues on election day, misinformation about curbside voting and some intimidation at the polls joined technical issues in affecting voter experience at the polls, they said Wednesday.

 Record turnout encouraged groups like the Ohio chapters of the ACLU and the League of Women Voters, who held a media call to recap Election Day.
 That record turnout brought about expected technical issues, and also some issues with poll worker information.